malev01ence/SifuMoveModdingTool/README.md

 # SifuMoveModdingTool
-A tool for modding Sify movesets.
+A tool for modding Sifu movesets.